-- Tickets assigned to the currently logged in engineer (e.g., Own tickets) - Tickets assigned to any other engineer but the currently logged in engineer (e.g., Work-group tickets)
+- Tickets assigned to the currently logged in engineer (e.g., Mine) - Tickets assigned to any other engineer but the currently logged in engineer (e.g., Team) - Tickets not assigned to any engineer (e.g., Unassigned)

-- Tickets not assigned to any engineer (e.g., Unassigned) - If you use a filter, the drop-down menu Group by no longer shows the grouping option Engineer, since this would lead to empty groups.
+If you use a filter, the drop-down menu Group by no longer shows the grouping option Engineer, since this would lead to empty groups.
 If you are missing this grouping option, please check if you have chosen a filter.
 You will see the grouping option Engineer again after you have chosen All tickets from the drop-down menu Filter.